 I first fell in love with the polar regions on a polar bear walking safari in Manitoba.
 From that moment on, I’ve been fascinated by the otherworldly landscapes, the incredible wildlife, indigenous history, and the inherent adventure of going to such a remote destination.

 Just a quick break in your read.
-If you think I am absolutely loony toons for talking about a cruise in the middle of this COVID-19 hubbub, know this trip won’t be available again until 2021.
+If you think I am absolutely loony toons for talking about a cruise in the middle of this COVID-19 hubbub, please know this trip won’t be available again until 2021.
 Thinking about future travel is a good thing.
 For more information on how Adventure Canada is handling the crisis, please refer to the Table of Contents.

 If you’re intrigued by less-traveled destinations, Greenland more than fits the bill.
 A fifth of the size of the United States, it’s the largest island in the world, with 80% is covered in ice, in some places over a mile thick.

 The biggest communities, and that’s relative, are found along the coast in the west and south.
 With the country’s interior under ice, there’s only one three-mile road between two small settlements.
 No other roadways exist to connect one city to another.
 Greenlanders must swap roads and highways for sailing the country’s channels and fjords to visit one another.

 In short, Greenland is tailor-made for expedition cruising.

 For those who are not familiar with the term, an expedition cruise enlists smaller ships (6 – 200 passengers or so), focusing on remote destinations.
 The ships are often former commercial vessels with reinforced hulls designed for challenging waters.

 The voyage has less to do with visiting ports and more about physical and/or cultural activities like kayaking, wildlife viewing, community visits, photography, biking, zodiac tours, snorkeling, or diving in extraordinary locations.
 Expedition ships travel to the nooks and crannies of the world’s wildernesses inaccessible by any other means.